gatsbyjs/gatsby/docs/blog/2018-11-27-swag-store/index.md

 * They’ll also get to sign up on a Gatsby Maintainers email list if they want

-_And is what’s happening in the background:_
+_And this is what’s happening in the background:_

 * [Third party distribution](https://corp-couture.com/) so no one at Gatsby has to be responsible for packing and shipping